-This release of Percona Distribution for PostgreSQL is based on PostgreSQL 15.5.
+This release of Percona Distribution for PostgreSQL is based on PostgreSQL 14.10.

 - Docker images are now available for x86_64 architectures.
-They aim to simplify the developers' experience with the Distribution.
+Their inclusion in the distribution aims to simplify the developers' experience with the Distribution.
 Refer to the Docker guide for how to run Percona Distribution for PostgreSQL in Docker. - Telemetry is now enabled in Percona Distribution for PostgreSQL to fill in the gaps in our understanding of how you use it and help us improve our products.
 Participation in the anonymous program is optional.
 You can opt-out if you prefer not to share this information.
-Find more information in the Telemetry on Percona Distribution for PostgreSQL document. - The percona-postgis33 and percona-pgaudit packages on YUM-based operating systems are renamed percona-postgis33_15 and percona-pgaudit15 respectively
+Find more information in the on Percona Distribution for PostgreSQL document.